bparanj/crystal/programming/iac/docs/boto/associate-route-table.md

     print("Subnet not found.")
 ```

-Replace `'rails-public-subnet'` with the actual tag value you used for your subnet.
+Replace `'rails-public-subnet'` with the  tag value you used for your subnet.
 Similar logic can be applied to find the route table ID.

 ### Important Notes:
 - Ensure your AWS credentials have the necessary permissions to associate route tables with subnets.